 This course is an introduction to development and development theory.
 Students will acquire knowledge of and the ability to apply a variety of development strategies and methods.
 During the field component of the course students will be exposed to programming and sites where they will be able to apply the content material for assessing and recommending program alterations within the context of specific communities.
+Students will become acquainted with the Millennial Development Goals and their relevance to area situations.
 Students will be exposed to a variety of strategies designed to involve members of the community in the process of development.
 Strategies for funding community development projects locally and internationally are explored.
-Liberal Arts.